dericllanos/Calculator/README.md

 # Calculator
 Possible improvements:
-- Need to refractor redundant code.
+- Need to refactor redundant code.
 - Inputting operators next to each other and then clicking "="; errors handled with alerts.
     * Could make it so that clicking operators consecutively replaces the previously tapped operator
     * Need to do something similar for "."